michaeldward/KneeFixerPro/README.md

 Application will help therapists perscribe exercises for patients and help to track patients' progress on those exercises.
 Head over to kneefixerpro.mikethebro.com to assign exercises.

+NOTE: When opening the propject, use the **PhysicalTherapyApp.xcworkspace**.
+Opening it with the .xcodeproj project file will cause an error during compile.

 Features:
 1. Exercises tab gives a brief description of each exercise.